wangyu-/tinyfecVPN/README.md

 ![image](/images/performance2.PNG)

+Note: the performance is mainly limited by the RS code lib.

-# Restriction
+# Other

-There is currently an intended restriction at server side.You cant use tinyFecVPN to access a third server directly.
-So,as a connection speed-up tool,when used alone,it only allows you to speed-up your connection to your server.You cant use it to bypass network firewalls directly.
+For regulations consideration, there is currently an intended restriction at server side in the pre-released binaries.
+You cant use tinyFecVPN to access a third host directly.
+So, as a connection speed-up tool, when used alone, it only allows you to speed-up your connection to your server.
+You cant use it for bypassing firewalls by default.

-To bypass this restriction,you have to disable it by modifying source code,and re-compile by yourself.
+You can easily get rid of this restriction by compiling the source code by yourself.